BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_7_Integrating_Libwally_and_Bitcoin-CLI.md

-# 16.7: Integrate Libwally and Bitcoin-CLI
+# 16.7: Integrating Libwally and Bitcoin-CLI

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.